 Athens • Santorini • Mykonos • Paros • Naxos

 Athens, the capital of Greece is a large city located close to the sea, with very mild weather all year round.
-Its historical significance, the center’s archaeological sites, shops, museums, its upscale seaside neighborhoods, delicious restaurants and its proximity to the islands is what makes it ideal for first-timers.
+Its historical significance, the center’s archaeological sites, shops, museums, upscale seaside neighborhoods, delicious restaurants, and its proximity to the islands are what make it ideal for first-timers.

 Paros and Naxos are two islands in very close proximity, their location makes them sisters but their definitive characters are quite different from one another.
-Both flaunt shimmering sandy beaches, wonderful whitewashed villages and excellent accomodation options.
+Both flaunt shimmering sandy beaches, wonderful whitewashed villages, and excellent accommodation options.

-Lastly, Crete and Rhodes are two very different islands, but both are considered as perfect destinations for first-timers since they boast unparalleled seashores and picturesque villages.
-An additional important aspect is their very well organized tourist infrastructure.
+Lastly, Crete and Rhodes are two very different islands, but both are considered perfect destinations for first-timers since they boast unparalleled seashores and picturesque villages.
+An additional important aspect is their very well-organized tourist infrastructure.
 Both islands are large and wide, hosting buzzing international airports for the convenience of travellers from abroad that may fly there directly.

 Mykonos • Naxos • Ios • Milos • Paros • Koufonisia • Chania (Crete) • Rhodes • Lefkada • Zakynthos • Skiathos • Kefalonia